Mozzarella Cheese vs Red Leicester Cheese

 Mozzarella Cheese has a fat content of varies and a moisture content of high.
 Mozzarella's texture can be described as "soft, creamy".
 Red Leicester Cheese has a fat content of high and a moisture content of high.
 Red Leicester's texture can be described as "hard, similar to cheddar but more moist, crumbly".

-Mozzarella Cheese has a mild, milky flavor.
+Mozzarella Cheese has a mild, milky taste.
 Mozzarella's aroma can be described as "mild".
+Red Leicester Cheese has a caramel, sweet taste.
 Red Leicester's aroma can be described as "mild".

 Appearance and Aging